Caltech-IPAC/kete/src/kete_core/data/readme.md

 Files ending in BSP or BPC are are packed binary SPICE kernels.
 These are loaded and packed into the final rust binary, and are included automatically.

-`mpc_obs.tsv` - Tab separated table containing known ground observatory codes and
+`mpc_obs.tsv` - Downloaded from https://minorplanetcenter.net/iau/lists/ObsCodes.html
-    locations.
-This is also loaded and compiled into the final binary.
+    Contains obs codes and locations.
+These are loaded and compiled into the final binary.
+Entries with gaps, such as spacecraft are ignored.

 `naif_ids.csv` - CSV containing a table of many of the known NAIF identifiers to full
     names.
 This is not 100% guaranteed to match, as JPL may decide to renumber objects.